1. What can I expect from the Greenhouse Programme?

 10. When will the new teams start?

-New teams will start in May/ early June 2019.
-The Greenhouse ends at the end of October/ early November 2019, accordingly.
+New teams (Intake 4) will start in September 2019.
+The last batch of teams Greenhouse end the programme at the end of January 2020, accordingly.
 Exact dates vary, depending on the location and will be communicated by your local coordinator.

 11. When will I find out if my application has been successful?

 We run a 2-stage application process – first your written application with be reviewed by a jury.
-You will then be informed by the end of April if you have made it through to the next round or not.
-Interviews will be held between early and mid-May, the latest.
+You will then be informed in early September if you have made it through to the next round or not.
+Interviews will be held in the 2nd week of September 2019.

 12. Is there a waitlist?